Hint mode is switched on Switch off

 The Greenshoe option, also known as the over-allotment option, is a provision often included in an initial public offering (IPO) underwriting agreement.
 The underwriter can purchase additional shares from the issuing company at the offering price.
 The purpose of the Greenshoe option is to provide price stability in the secondary market by allowing the underwriter to sell more shares than initially offered if there is excess demand from investors.

 In simpler terms, the Greenshoe option allows the underwriter to buy extra shares from the company at the IPO price, which can be used to meet high demand from investors and reach additional price stability if they rise significantly after the IPO.
-This option is typically exercised if the demand conditions warrant it, helping to ensure a smoother and more controlled trading process for the newly issued shares.
 It’s an important tool in the IPO fundraising process and is often the only method sanctioned by the Securities and Exchange Commission to stabilize fluctuating share prices during the initial days of trading.

 Greenshoe Option